 What is it?

-This is the T-Roc, Volkswagen's long-awaited answer to the likes of the (deep breath!)
+Before the Polo-based T-Cross was unveiled (which is scheduled to arrive in South Africa during the 2nd half of 2019 – with a starting price of under R300 000, Volkswagen SA says), it was believed this T-Roc was the Wolfsburg-based firm's answer to the likes of the (deep breath!)
 Honda HR-V, Hyundai Creta, Mazda CX-3, Nissan Qashqai, Opel Mokka, Renault Captur and Toyota C-HR.
-Well, it's one of VW's compact SUV options – whereas the bigger, more expensive and roomier #CarsAwards winning Tiguan targets buyers on the higher end of the mid-size SUV price list (with notable success), the T-Roc is designed to compete lower down – in a burgeoning segment where VW has been conspicuous by its absence.
+Well, it's one of VW's compact family car options – whereas the bigger, more expensive and roomier #CarsAwards winning Tiguan targets buyers on the higher end of the family car price list (with notable success), the T-Roc is designed to compete lower down – in a burgeoning segment where VW has been conspicuous by its absence.

 Undoubtedly the cousin of the Audi Q2, the T-Roc is palpably flamboyant compared with the classy conservatism of the TIguan.

-The styling is certainly distinctive.
+Well, the styling is certainly distinctive!
 There are cues from other VW models, of course, but it also strikes out on its own course, with lots of chunky detailing and a sense of being slightly over-styled.
 Is it a success?
 We'll leave you to be the judge of that, but for our money it looks as if it's trying a bit too hard, and moves too far away from VW's clean-and-crisp design policy, as best exemplified by the Golf and Tiguan.

 Inside, there are also some differences from more mainstream VWs.
 There's more colour, for a start, thanks to contrast-coloured plastic panels on the fascia and instruments.
 There's also a new 10.3-inch digital instrument panel, which is not as impressive as the 12.3-inch version we've already seen in the new Golf, but is still quite pretty.
 Depending on final spec, we expect to see VW's impressive 8-inch touchscreen infotainment system (which also includes VW's App Connect connectivity technology, as well as Apple CarPlay and Android Auto).

-The driving position is comfortable (courtesy of supportive seats) but the cabin does suffer, as do some other cars in this class, from less than brilliant plastics.
-They're fine in general, but not as good as we'd normally expect from VW.
+The driving position is comfortable (courtesy of supportive seats), but the cabin does suffer, as do some other cars in this class, from less than brilliant plastics.
+They're fine, generally speaking, but not as good as we'd normally expect from Volkswagen.
 Rear seat space is also an issue, with just about enough room for 2 full-sized adults in the back, but no more than that.

 The demonstration unit features funky contrast inserts and -stitching, as well as optional Active Info Display.